Yasuharu Sorimachi

 Yasuharu Sorimachi (反町 康治, Sorimachi Yasuharu) is a Japanese former football player and manager.
 He played for the Japan national team.

 Club career

-Sorimachi was educated at and played for Shimizu Higashi High School and Keio University.
-At the high school, he won the national high school championship with his teammates Shigeo Sawairi and Tatsuya Mochizuki.
+Sorimachi attended Shimizu Higashi High School and Keio University, playing football for both schools.
+At Shimizu Higashi, he won the national high school championship alongside teammates Shigeo Sawairi and Tatsuya Mochizuki.

 Sorimachi began his senior career with Japan Soccer League side All Nippon Airways in 1987.
-He helped All Nippon Airways gain promotion to the top flight in 1988.
-When Japan's first-ever professional league J1 League started in 1992, All Nippon Airways was transformed to Yokohama Flügels for whom he continued to play.
-While at Flügels, he won the Emperor's Cup in 1993.
-He moved to Bellmare Hiratsuka (later Shonan Bellmare) in 1994.
-He helped the club win the Emperor's Cup in 1994, and the Asian Cup Winners' Cup in 1995.
+He helped the club earn promotion to the JSL First Division in 1988.
+In 1992, following the launch of the professional J.League, the club joined the league as Yokohama Flügels, and Sorimachi continued to play for them.
+During his time with Flügels, he won the Emperor's Cup in 1993.

+In 1994, Sorimachi moved to Bellmare Hiratsuka, later known as Shonan Bellmare.
+He helped the club win the Emperor's Cup in 1994 and the Asian Cup Winners' Cup in 1995.